… so far, so?

-In the philosophy of The Tao, there is talk about the ‘innate nature’ of beings and things.
+The philosophy of The Tao talks about the ‘innate nature’ of beings and things.
 On the path of discovering one’s self, this question arises, inevitably: “What is my innate nature?”

-I found the less I think, evaluate or judge myself, the more I reduce wishful thinking, self‑criticism and comparing myself with others, then I approach my innate nature.
+I found the less I think, evaluate or judge myself, the more I reduce wishful thinking, self‑criticism and comparing myself with others, the closer I approach my innate nature.
 How do I know?
-Because I believe, I have been very close and it felt great.
+Because I believe, I have been very close, and it felt great.
 Great?
-A sense of lightness, quiet joy, piece, nothing needs to be done.
+A sense of lightness, quiet joy, peace and nothing needs to be done.

-My inspirations for writing arrive from the realm of freedom and nothingness.
+My inspirations for writing arrive from a realm of freedom and nothingness.
 It finds and absorbs me.
 Why me?
-All you find here comes from there.
+The answer has not reached me, yet.
+All that you see here comes from there.
 When inspiration stops and my keen mind wants to continue all excited, I stop and wait, until this other space opens, again.

 While reading, you may wonder: “Where is he coming from?” or: “Where is he from?”
-I agree, both are portentous question.
+Both are portentous questions.
 I am born in Germany, but, this may not be the answer you were expecting.

-What I am postulating here, sometimes, may not agree with your understanding of matters and things, nor with postulates of science or domineering Weltanschauung.
+What I am presenting here, may sometimes not agree with your understanding of matters and things, nor with the postulates of science or domineering Weltanschauung.
 Vive la difference.
 And so be it.

-Much has been talked and written about the mind and the heart, what they are and what the difference is between them and who is the more important of the two.
+Much has been talked and written about the mind and the heart, what they are in a physiological sense and what the difference between them is on an emotional level and which would be the more important of the two.
 How academic.